 Shantideva Meditation Center welcomes you to our website.
 We invite you to get involved in this harmonious New York community that aspires to deepen our understanding of Buddhism, cultivate inner peace and compassion, and transform our minds and hearts so that we might reach our highest potential for the benefit of all.

-Becoming Your Own Therapist – A Weekly Opportunity to Practice Meditation
+Becoming Your Own Therapist: A Weekly Opportunty to Practice Meditation

-Join us for our new meditation offering: a weekly opportunity to develop inner peace, understand how the mind works, and share our experience with others.
+Please join us for our weekly drop-in meditation sessions, which aim to be an opportunity to develop inner peace, understand how the mind works, and share our experience with others.

 Verses of praise, meditation, and blessing requests to help us realize our aspirations for health, happiness and spiritual development.